 Depreciation can be an intimidating subject but is a critical part of your business tax planning.
 Depreciation is the practice of deducting a large business cost over time rather than in just one year.
-This is usually a requirement when you want to deduct certain large purchases or improvements (over \$2,500).
+This is usually a requirement when you want to deduct certain large purchases (over \$2,500) or an improvement.
 You can also depreciate your home if you own your home and use a portion of your home for business.

 You may be curious about what is classified as an improvement.
-An improvement differs from a repair because it is not meant to get something back into working condition, instead, it improves or adds value to the home.
-An example of an improvement would be the installation of a new fence, or a new roof would be considered an improvement.
+An improvement differs from a repair because it is not meant to get something back into working condition, instead, it improves or adds value.
+An example of an improvement would be the installation of a new fence or adding a new roof.

-Enteryour business Congrats! use of home expenses Indicate all forms of income, including Begin completing Enter your your business self-employed vour Schedule C income Enter your "other Access Enter business car MvFreeTaxes, com 8 and truck expenses Enter your Schedule Enter business Gather your C business expenses assets subject to documentation (showing all money made and spent)
+Enteryour business Congrats! use of home expenses Indicate all forms of income, including Begin completing Enter vour vour business self-employed vour Schedule C income Enter your "other expenses' Enter business car MyFreeTaxes.com 8 and truck expenses Enter your Schedule Enter business Gather your C business expenses assets subject to documentation depreciation (showing all money made and spent)

 We will guide you through the rest of the Business Depreciation screens.
-For a better understanding of depreciation, view What is Depreciation?
+For a better understanding of depreciation, view What is depreciation?

-Business Depreciation You may be able to calculate depreciation for property that decreases in value over time.
+Schedule C Guide Business Depreciation You may be able to calculate depreciation for property that decreases in value over time.
 Most business owners find this useful for large investments and property such as buildings, machinery and furniture.
 Does this apply to you?
 BACK Restart Schedule C Guide NO YES